 Sports creams (or “topicals”) claim they can be hot or cold.
 Many topical creams contain menthol or camphor, which create a superficial cooling effect that can distract you from pain.
 The warming sensation usually comes from capsaicin, which adds “heat” to chili peppers.
 The warming sensation creates a competing stimulus for the nerves.

-However, these creams won’t change your skin’s temperature.
+However, these creams won’t change your skin’s temperature, unlike using hot or cold for an injury.
 Remember, even if these creams make your injury feel better, they don’t “heal” the damage.
 That still requires getting treatment from a doctor specializing in muscle and joint injuries.
 Chiropractors are especially suited to treat these injuries which often affect athletes and people involved in auto accidents.

 CBD Products